Ariaz: Pre-debut

-2019–2021: Debut with Grand Opera and "I Like You"
+2019–2021: Debut with Grand Opera and digital single remakes

 On September 16, 2019, Rising Star Entertainment, a subsidiary of Star Empire Entertainment, released a statement to announce that Empire Girls would be debuting under the name Ariaz in October.

 Various teasers were released for the EP, and Grand Opera was released on October 24, 2019, along with its lead single "Moonlight Aria" and its accompanying music video.
 The EP is the first in a trilogy the group aims to release.
 Their debut showcase was held the same day at the Ilji Art Hall in Gangnam, Seoul.

 On June 26, 2021, the group released the new digital single "I Like You", a remake from the girl group Jewelry's hit single "I Really Like You".

 On September 30, 2021, the group released the digital single "Hot & Cold (2021)", another from Jewelry's hit single "Hot & Cold".

-2022–present: Yunji, Yeori, Hyogyeong, and Jueun's departures
+2022–present: Members departure

 On April 10, 2022, Rising Star Entertainment announced that Yunji, Yeori and Hyogyeong have terminated their contracts with them and left the group.
 On the same day, Jueun posted on Instagram confirming that she has left the group.